Rawlinson

 Introduction

-Established in 2005, Rawlinson Partners coordinates the business and charitable activities of Iain Rawlinson and his affiliates.
-Rawlinson Partners advises large and medium size organisations, and individuals, all regarded as equally important.
+Established in 2005, Rawlinson Partners coordinates the business and charitable activities of Iain Rawlinson and his network.

 The organisation embraces three core themes: